|Aircraft registration number||RA-0347A|

-The Interstate Aviation Committee has formed the investigation team of this accident in accordance with the Russian Aviation Legislation.
-The Investigation team started its work.
+The Interstate Aviation Committee has assigned the investigation team of this accident in accordance with the Russian Aviation Legislation.
+The Investigation team has started its work.

 The Interstate Aviation Committee Investigation team has completed the investigation of the accident with "Ptenets-2" RA-0347A (FVSP) private aircraft (flying vehicle single prototype) had occurred in the Republic of Sakha (Yakutia) on October 31, 2015.